open-projects/CassOpt/README.md

 Copyright (c) 2018, 2019 D. Malko
 All Rights Reserved

-PeptoVar is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+CassOpt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.